LIPS-scheme/lips/REFERENCE.md

 ```
 (alist->assign alist . list-of-alists)

-Function that work like Object.assign but for LIPS alist.
+Function that works like Object.assign but for LIPS alists.
 ```

 ## alist->object
 ```
 (alist->object alist)

-Function convert alist pairs to JavaScript object.
+Function that converts alist pairs to a JavaScript object.
 ```

 ## always
 ```
 (always constant)

-Higher order function returns new function that always return given constant.
+Higher-order function that returns a new thunk that always returns the given constant when called.
 ```

 ## angle